 • Engine damage.

-According to the Insurance Information Institute (I.I.I.), damage to your car that’s caused by a pothole may be covered if you have collision coverage on your auto insurance policy.
-To learn more, check out their article titled, “Does My Auto Insurance Cover Damage Caused by Potholes?”
+According to the Insurance Information Institute (I.I.I.), damage to your car caused by a pothole may be covered if you have collision coverage on your auto insurance policy.
+To learn more, check out their article, “Does My Auto Insurance Cover Damage Caused by Potholes?”

-If you have other questions about coverage, please review your policy or contact your agent.
+If you have other coverage questions, please look at your policy or contact your agent.

 Here are five tips to help you avoid potholes.

-3. Don’t swerve.
-While swerving may feel like the right thing to do, it could put you in more danger.
-You could veer into the oncoming lane of traffic or cause your tire(s) to hit the pothole at an angle which could result in more damage.
-If you can’t safely avoid it, gently brake before the pothole, release the brake at the pothole and take it head on.
+While swerving may feel right, it could put you in more danger.
+You could veer into the oncoming lane of traffic or cause your tire(s) to hit the pothole at an angle, which could result in more damage.
+If you can’t safely avoid it, gently brake before the pothole, release the brake at the pothole, and take it head-on.

-If you hit a pothole and believe your car was damaged, please pull over at safe location.
-DO NOT pull over on the highway or a busy roadway and try to inspect the damage.
-If you can’t get to a safe location, remain seated in your car, seat belt fastened, and call for help.
-While you may be scared or frustrated, try to remain calm until help arrives.
+If you hit a pothole and believe your car was damaged, please pull over at a safe location.
+Please do NOT pull over on the highway or a busy roadway and try to look over the damage.
+If you can’t reach a safe place, remain seated in your car, your seat belt fastened and call for help.
+While you may be scared or frustrated, remain calm until help arrives.

-Lastly, if you live in a warm weather climate, you may think potholes are the result of extremely cold winters.
-The reality is potholes can form anywhere.
+Lastly, if you live in a warm weather climate, you may think potholes result from frigid winters.
+The reality is that potholes can form anywhere.
 And if you travel by golf cart, bodily injury and considerable damage can occur.
 Again, the best remedy is to stay alert when you’re driving.

 This article is intended for general educational and illustrative purposes only and should not be construed to communicate legal or professional advice.
 Further, this article is not an offer to sell insurance.
 Please consult with your licensed insurance agent for specific coverage details and your insurance eligibility.
 All policies are subject to the terms, conditions, limitations, definitions, and exclusions contained therein.